The-Politico/analysis-python_redistricting-prowess/CHECKLIST__new-state.md

     ```

 8. Add the state's precursor config to `./config/precursors.py`.
+9. Add any new copy to the Kitchensink doc.

-9. Run the following, where XX is the state's FIPS code:
+10. Run the following, where XX is the state's FIPS code:

     ```python
     from formatting.overall_commands import rebake_single_state